Jean And David W Wallace Foundation Inc

 Decision Timeline

 Not disclosed.
-Given the foundation's approach of making strategic, invitation-only grants to preselected organizations, there is no standard application-to-decision timeline.
+Given the foundation's approach of making strategic, invitation-only grants to preselected organisations, there is no standard application-to-decision timeline.

 Success Rates